highlightjs/highlightjs-ballerina/README.md

 It has inherently concurrent first-class language constructs for providing and consuming services.

 #### Sequence diagrams
-Sequence diagram based graphical view shows the most fundamental aspect of the semantics of a network distributed application.
+The sequence diagram-based graphical view shows the most fundamental aspect of the semantics of a network-distributed application.

 #### Structural typing
 It allows for looser coupling between distributed components and eliminates the friction of data binding.